-Students who enroll in the part-time cohort are often working full-time in a position that offers experience in student affairs and higher education.
+Students who enroll as part-time are often working full-time in a position that offers experience in student affairs and higher education.
 Due to the amount of time spent in full-time employment, these students prefer to enroll in a part-time course schedule that extends their time to degree.
 Program Director, Sharon Aiken-Wisniewski, works with all students to accomplish their graduation goal.

 **HRE GA process is handled separately.
 Learn more here: http://housing.utah.edu/about-us/employment-opportunities/graduate-employment/

 Application Information & Deadline: All applications must be received by Thursday, January 7, 2021 at 4:00 pm, MST.

 Applications will be reviewed by the Admissions Committee and selected applicants will be invited to interview via SKYPE or phone with faculty in early February.
 After faculty interviews, admissions decisions will be announced and admitted students will be invited to Campus Preview Days in mid-March, 2019.

 Campus Preview Days includes an overview of the Master’s degree with an emphasis in Student Affairs program, interaction with current students, graduates, and faculty, interviewing for graduate assistantships, and an opportunity to learn more about the U of U campus and community.
 Friday, March 22 (tentative) will consist of interviews for graduate assistantships with Directors from the Division of Student Affairs, off-campus offerings, and HRE.
 Reminder: Applicants are asked to include graduate assistantship interests that are listed on the “Graduate Assistantship” website.

 Applicants not able to travel to campus for Preview Days may schedule graduate assistantship interviews through Skype or a similar video program.
 Detailed information about the interview itinerary will be available in 2019 when invitations are extended to select applicants.